UniversalAlgebra/ALH-2018/README.md

 ## honoring Ralph Freese, Bill Lampe, and JB Nation

 Three Legends of Universal Algebra and Lattice Theory, Ralph Freese, Bill Lampe, and JB Nation, worked most of their careers at the University of Hawai’i at Manoa.
 They all will be approximately 70 years old in May 2018, and a conference is being organized to celebrate their achievements.

+---

+**DEADLINE EXTENDED:** Following the multiple requests, the submission deadline is now extended to February 20, 2018.

+---

 ### Webpage

 https://universalalgebra.github.io/ALH-2018/